dustinpfister/blog_posts/_posts/js-math-atan2.md

 Keep in mind that the y value needs to be given first.
 In addition the method always gives an angle relative to 0 0 so getting the angle between two points is just a matter of using one point to adjust the other.

 ## 2 - atan2 canvas example

+Now for an actual use case example of math.atan2 using canvas.

 ```html
 <html>